juicedata/juicefs/docs/en/benchmark/stats_watcher.md

 #### fuse

-- ops/lat: number of operations handled by FUSE per second, and the average latency (in milliseconds) of them
+- ops/lat: operations processed by FUSE per second, and their average latency (in milliseconds)
-- read/write: read/write bandwidth handled by FUSE
+- read/write: read/write bandwidth usage of FUSE

 #### meta

-- ops/lat: number of metadata operations and the average latency (in milliseconds) of them.
-Please note operations returned directly in cache are not counted, so that the result is closer to real performance of metadata engines
+- ops/lat: metadata operations processed per second, and their average latency (in milliseconds).
+Please note that, operations returned directly from cache are not counted in, in order to show a more accurate latency of clients actually interacting with metadata engine.

 #### blockcache